PLAY TO WORK

 More than 160 million Americans garden, but few think of it as a means of doing anything other than killing time, diminishing stress, and bulking up the produce drawer.
-Still, the National Gardening Association suggests that a $70 vegetable planting can yield $530 of profits.
-You don't have to be a full-time farmer, to sell surplus vegetables and home-grown flowers at farmers markets, festivals, or even homemade roadside stands.
+Still, the National Gardening Association suggests that a vegetable planting costing well under $100 can yield more than five times that in profits.
+You don't have to be a full-time farmer to sell surplus vegetables and home-grown flowers at farmers markets, festivals, or even homemade roadside stands.
 The U.S. Department of Agriculture maintains a registry of farmers markets, while the Hobby Farms website offers tips on setting up a roadside produce stand.

 Related: 22 Tips To Keep Gardening Dirt Cheap

 We could make half of this list about vlogging and the cash to be made gaming, applying makeup, and opening boxes of swag online, but there's a corner of this niche — "BookTube" — that makes its mark by setting up a basic video camera, sitting in front of a bookcase, and talking about books being read now and next.
 Reviews, author spotlights, shout-outs, and "Readathons" are all part of the gig, as is maintaining a presence on Twitter and Goodreads.
 It may just end up with you reading to a small circle of followers, but the few dollars that come in for every 1,000 views could add up quickly if the videos get a loyal following.